IsmailAAmassi/liven/docs/zoom_setup.md

 5. Capture device logs when debugging:
    - Android: `adb logcat | grep ZoomVideoSDK`
    - iOS: Xcode > **View Device Logs**

+If the plugin fails to initialize (for example on unsupported platforms or emulators missing native binaries), the **Join Zoom session** card will display an error message but the rest of the application continues to function normally.
+Simply fix the environment and tap the button again to retry the initialization.

 ## 6. Troubleshooting